alexxglo/advanced-graphs/README.md

 - creates adjacency matrix in a file
 - contracts given vertex to target vertex

+## LAB 2
+### Implemented 4 different classes based on the type of graph needed.
+All of them extend the same interface with the following graph algorithms:
+- BFS
+- DFS
+- LexBFS
+- A*
+- A* all shortest paths
+- Dijkstra

 The results can be found in the generated txt files or in console.